Relative p-adic Hodge theory: Foundations: Relative Robba rings

 To check (d), argue as in the proof of Theorem~\ref{T:homotopy} to produce a continuous map $H: \calM(\tilde{\calR}^{\inte,r}_R) \times [0,1] \to \calM(\tilde{\calR}^{\inte,r}_R)$.
 Then observe by Lemma~\ref{L:Robba ring cover} that the image of $\calM(\tilde{\calR}^{\inte,r}_R) \times \{1\}$ may be identified with $\calM(R) \times (0,r]$ by mapping $(\gamma,s)$ to $\lambda(\gamma^s)$, and that the resulting map $\calM(\tilde{\calR}^{\inte,r}_R) \to \calM(R) \times (0,r]$ is precisely $T_R$. \end{proof}

-\begin{remark} When $\calM(R)$ is contractible, Proposition~\ref{P:radius fibration} asserts that $X_R$ has the homotopy type of a circle, $T_R$ is the universal covering space of $X_R$, and $\varphi^*$ acts on $T_R$ as a deck transformation generating the fundamental group.
-For instance, this is the case when $R = L$ is a nontrivially normed analytic field; in this case, the \'etale fundamental group of $X_R$ is an extension of the topological fundamental group $\ZZ$ by the Galois group of $L$.
-When $L$ is a finite extension of $\Fp((\overline{\pi}))$, this suggests a relationship with the Weil group of the field $\tilde{\calR}^{\inte,1}_L/(z)$ for $z = \sum_{i=0}^{p-1} [1 + \overline{\pi}]^{i/p}$ (this field being a finite extension of the completion of $\Qp(\mu_{p^\infty})$).
-However, this relationship remains to be clarified. \end{remark}
+\begin{remark} The space $X_R$ will later appear as the maximal Hausdorff quotient of the relative Fargues-Fontaine curve over $R$; see \S\ref{subsec:relative FF}.
+For now, we note that when $\calM(R)$ is contractible, Proposition~\ref{P:radius fibration} asserts that $X_R$ has the homotopy type of a circle, $T_R$ is the universal covering space of $X_R$, and $\varphi^*$ acts on $T_R$ as a deck transformation generating the fundamental group.
+For instance, this is the case when $R = L$ is an analytic field; in this case, the profinite \'etale fundamental group of $X_R$ is the product of the absolute Galois groups of $\Qp$ and $L$ (see \cite{weinstein}), but the \'etale fundamental group (once it is suitably defined, which we will not do here) should differ from this.
+In particular, the $\ZZ$-covering coming from $T_R \to X_R$ corresponds to the subgroup of the unramified Galois group of $\Qp$ generated by Frobenius.